Q. Is there a specific dress code at Shabbat 200?

 Q. Where do I go when I arrive at the venue?

-A. There will be a sign at the entrance of the hotel to direct you.
+A. There will be a sign at the entrance of the venue to direct you.
 Outside the event room, you will find your name in an alphabetical list with the table number you will be sitting at.